-- T anchor: Use this anchor to input the data you want to use for training.
+- T input anchor: Use the T input anchor to input the data you want to use for training.

-- V anchor: Use this anchor to input the data you want to use for validation.
+- V input anchor: Use the V input anchor to input the data you want to use for validation.

-- M anchor: Use this anchor to pass the model you've built downstream.
+- M output anchor: Use the M output anchor to pass the model you've built downstream.

 The images you pass into Image Recognition must be in BLOB file format.

 Configure the Tool

 - Drag the tool onto the canvas.